 Affordable Insurance Solutions for Nonprofit Boosters

 AIM offers specialized, highly affordable insurance solutions tailored specifically to booster clubs.
 As a national leader and primary insurer for parent and parent-teacher organizations, we proudly serve over 22,000 groups spanning every US state.
 Our focus on affordability ensures your club receives the coverage it needs without straining its budget.
+Ask about options that may include general liability insurance, embezzlement coverage, property insurance, and Directors and Officers liability coverage.

 Contact AIM Today to Learn More About Our Affordable Solutions